 By gathering fine examples of hand-tooled leatherwork from a select group of Master Leather Artisans, we hope to give the public a greater understanding of the approach both cultures use in the creation of fine leather items.
 In the comparison of floral tooling patterns, carving techniques, design and tool preferences, we can get a sense of the artist’s influences, as well as his or her creative contribution to each design.
 The beautifully crafted panels and leather items executed by these Master Carvers will inspire those who view the work, and give insight into this reciprocity and exchange of ideas and methods.

 The Brinton invited twenty-five (25) Master Leather Artisans (15 from Japan and 10 from North America) to participate in this exhibition.
 Each artist was asked to provide a carved and finished leather panel that represents a prime example of the artisan’s current work and abilities.
-Along with these panels the artisans will provide one to two leather items of their making for the exhibit.
-The museum will produce an illustrated exhibition catalogue with the artists’ biographical information as well as photographs of their work in English and Japanese.
+Along with these panels the artisans provided one to two leather items of their making for the exhibit.
+The museum produced an illustrated exhibition catalogue with the artists’ biographical information as well as photographs of their work in English and Japanese.